akaashdev/SwiftJSONi/README.md

 }
 ```

-That's it.
-It so safe and readable.
+That's it!!
+It is so safe and readable.
 No need to worry about type casting and array index checks.
 It is all done automatically.

 ## Installation